jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 Be wary of any coach that overly relies on pure physical conditioning.
 While boxing is a physical sport, coaches that push physical training in the place of skills development usually lack an understanding of the skills required to fight.

-**Another thing to watch is the coaches approach to sparring.**
+**Another thing to watch is the coach's approach to sparring.**

 Sparring is a classroom.
-While you have to learn how to fight, the coach shouldn’t encourage sparring sessions to be all out brawls.
+While you have to learn how to fight, the coach shouldn’t encourage sparring sessions to be all-out brawls.
 Especially if you aren’t getting ready for a fight.

 Sparring sessions are education sessions.
 It’s a hard education, but it’s an education nonetheless.